 Some breakfasts may be included along the route, depending on availability at the hostels.
 You will need to purchase most of your meals yourself.
 This is the perfect opportunity to try out as much of the local cuisine as you like!
 Luckily, all the cities we'll visit have an abundance of delicious local delicacies on offer, with a range of restaurants and diners to suit every budget.
 Don't forget to try out the street and market food whenever you get the opportunity.

 The minimum age to join this trip is 18.
 This trip is designed for 18 to 35 year olds.

 Please make sure your passport is valid for at least 6 months after the last day of your trip.
 Some countries will refuse entry if there is not at least 6 months' validity on your passport after your departure date from their country.
 Depending on your nationality, you may require a visa to enter certain countries.
 It is your responsibility to obtain these prior to the departure of the trip.
-Please note if you are a British passport holder you do not currently need a visa to visit European countries.

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip: